Letitia Wright: Career

 Wright performed in school plays, but she credits her desire to be a professional actress to seeing the 2006 film Akeelah and the Bee.
 She found Keke Palmer's performance inspiring, remarking that the role "resonated.
 It's one of the reasons why I'm here".
-She attended the Identity School of Acting, enrolling at the age of 16.
+She attended the Identity School of Acting.

 In 2011, she appeared as a recurring role in the series Top Boy and in two episodes of Holby City.
 She had a small role in the 2012 film My Brother the Devil, for which she was recognized by Screen International as one of its 2012 Stars of Tomorrow.
 Michael Caton-Jones cast Wright in her first leading role in Urban Hymn (2015), which brought her to the attention of Hollywood.
 The same year, she appeared in the Doctor Who episode Face the Raven, and the following year, she began a recurring role as Renie on Humans.
 During this time, she also appeared in the play Eclipsed (written by Danai Gurira) at London's Gate Theatre.
 In 2017, Wright starred in the Black Mirror episode "Black Museum"; her performance earned her a Primetime Emmy Award nomination for Outstanding Supporting Actress in a Limited Series or Movie.

 Wright co-starred in the 2018 film Black Panther, playing the role of Shuri, King T'Challa's sister and princess of Wakanda.
 Part of the Marvel Cinematic Universe, the film also starred Chadwick Boseman, Michael B. Jordan, Lupita Nyong'o, and Danai Gurira.
 Wright won the NAACP Image Award for Outstanding Breakthrough Performance in a Motion Picture for her work in the film, and reprised the role in Avengers: Infinity War, which was released two months later.
 Also in 2018, Wright appeared as Reb in Steven Spielberg's film adaptation of the 2011 science-fiction novel Ready Player One.
 Wright features as one of the cameos in Drake's music video for "Nice for What".

 In 2018, Wright was also featured in a play called The Convert, which was staged at London's Young Vic Theatre.
 The play was the story of an English-speaking missionary in the 19th century, where the Africans were trained to speak Victorian English and engage in Christianity.
 This play was set in 1895, when a Black male Catholic teacher and missionary called Chilford occupies a mission house in Rhodesian Salisbury.
 Wright plays the character of a Jekesai, a young Rhodesia girl who is being forced into marriage by her uncle, but is saved by Chilford.

 In 2019, Wright won the BAFTA Rising Star Award.
 In April 2019, Wright appeared alongside Donald Glover and Rihanna in Guava Island, a short musical film released by Amazon Studios, before reprising her role as Shuri in Avengers: Endgame.

 In 2020, Wright founded the production company 3.16 Productions, named for the Bible verse John 3:16.